Interpolation-Based GR(1) Assumptions Refinement: Introduction

+Automated techniques for generating environment assumptions have been proposed in \cite{Li2011a,Alur2013}.
+These make use of counterstrategies to iteratively guide the search for assumptions that would make the specification realizable.
+(A \emph{counterstrategy} is a characterization of the environment behaviors that force the violation of the specification.)
+In each iteration, the specification is first checked for realizability.
+If it is found to be unrealizable, a counterstrategy is computed automatically \cite{Konighofer2009}.
+Then alternative assumption refinements are computed each of which being inconsistent with the counterstrategy.
+The alternatives are again checked for realizability and so forth until a realizable specification is successfully reached or no solutions can be found.

-Recent years have seen the development of effective counterstrategy-guided approaches to GR(1) assumptions refinement, notably \cite{Li2011a,Alur2013,Alur2015}.
-Nonetheless those approaches depend significantly on users' knowledge of the problem domain and of the cause of unrealizability.
-The work in \cite{Li2011a} requires users to specify a set of temporal logic templates as formulae with placeholders to be replaced with Boolean variables.
+The problem with existing approaches however is that they heavily rely on the users' knowledge of the problem domain and of the cause of unrealizability.
+For instance, the work in \cite{Li2011a} requires users to specify a set of temporal logic templates as formulae with placeholders to be replaced with Boolean variables.
 Assumptions are then generated as instantiations of such templates that eliminate a given counterstrategy.
-This typically constrains the search space to only a subset of GR(1) formulae, which do not necessarily address the cause of unrealizability, and potentially eliminate viable solutions to the realizability problem.
-Similarly, the work in \cite{Alur2013}, although generating such templates automatically, requires users to provide a subset of variables for template instantiation.
-Unless the user knows the exact subset of variables that form the cause, this may yield assumptions that do not target the true cause of unrealizability, leading to refinements that needlessly over-constrain the environment.
-Our proposed method instead directly targets counter-strategies and unrealizable cores, and does not require users to provide variables for constructing refinements.
+This typically constrains the search space to only a class of specifications, which do not necessarily address the cause of unrealizability, and potentially eliminate viable solutions to the realizability problem.
+The work in \cite{Alur2013}, on the other hand, generates such templates automatically.
+However it requires users to provide a subset of variables to be used for instantiating the templates.
+This hence puts the burden on the the user to guess the exact subset of variables that form the cause of unrealizabiliy.
+This often yields assumptions that do not target the actual cause of unrealizability, resulting in refinements that needlessly over-constrain the environment.